Resistencia

 Resistencia stitches Chaco's capital, Corrientes' market, and Barranqueras' port into one 800,000-person system, yet nearly half the metro still lives in poverty.

 Resistencia is famous for sculptures, but its real economic function is stitching together places that are not supposed to behave like one city.
 At 45 metres above sea level, Chaco's capital has about 296,913 residents by the 2022 census, while Greater Resistencia rises above 407,000.
-It sits 18 kilometres from Corrientes and just a few kilometres from Barranqueras, the river port on the Parana system.
+It sits 18 kilometres from Corrientes and only a few kilometres from Barranqueras, the river port on the Parana system.
 Standard descriptions call it the province's administrative and cultural capital.
 The more useful description is that Resistencia is the switchboard linking Chaco's commodity interior to a bridge, a port, and a second provincial capital.

 That geography creates an unusually narrow chokepoint.
-Britannica notes that the General Belgrano Bridge, opened in 1973, is the only bridge along an 800-kilometre stretch of the Parana-Paraguay river system.
+The General Belgrano Bridge, opened in 1973, is the only bridge along an 800-kilometre stretch of the Parana-Paraguay river system.
 Once that crossing existed, Resistencia stopped behaving like a stand-alone capital.
 It became the western half of a binodal urban system with Corrientes, while nearby Barranqueras handled river logistics and Resistencia absorbed the offices, courts, and commodity paperwork.
 The Bolsa de Comercio del Chaco and the SIO Algodon system are based in the city, which tells you what actually concentrates here: not factories first, but coordination.

 The General Belgrano Bridge makes Resistencia and Corrientes one functional urban system because it is the only bridge along an 800-kilometre stretch of the Parana-Paraguay rivers.